Tailor-made Luxury Holidays

 The latest insight from our time in Iceland

 Bucket List Experiences

 Northern Lights, glacier hikes, snorkelling along tectonic plates or with puffins diving for their tea are only a snapshot of the things you can do in Iceland.
 The country is a winter playground – surfing in the Arctic circle anyone?

 With the sun struggling to set in the summer by winter it struggles to rise.
-Icelandics, undeterred by this, have mastered activities in the dark – unless of course the Northern Lights light up the sky and to play in 24 hour sunlight.
+Icelandics, undeterred by this, have mastered activities in the dark – unless of course the Northern Lights light up the sky.

 Lovely (and mad) Locals